-Approximately 79% of sitagliptin is excreted unchanged in the urine with metabolism being a minor pathway of elimination.
+Sitagliptin is primarily eliminated unchanged in urine, and metabolism is a minor pathway.
+Approximately 79% of sitagliptin is excreted unchanged in the urine.

-Following a [14C]sitagliptin oral dose, approximately 16% of the radioactivity was excreted as metabolites of sitagliptin.
+Following a [C]sitagliptin oral dose, approximately 16% of the radioactivity was excreted as metabolites of sitagliptin.
 Six metabolites were detected at trace levels and are not expected to contribute to the plasma DPP-4 inhibitory activity of sitagliptin.
 In vitro studies indicated that the primary enzyme responsible for the limited metabolism of sitagliptin was CYP3A4, with contribution from CYP2C8.